Iuliana-Ionita-Laza/GeneScan3DKnock/README.md

 This is an R package for performing improved gene-based testing by integrating long-range chromatin interactions and knockoff statistics.

 ## Description
 Functions for the gene-based association tests that integrate both common and rare genetic variation from promoter and enhancers for each gene, along with the knockoff-enhanced tests.
 The GeneScan3DKnock has two steps: Step 1.
-Knockoff generation using function AR_KnockoffGeneration() and Step 2.
+Knockoff generation using function GeneScan3D.KnockoffGeneration() and Step 2.
 Knockoff filter using function GeneScan3DKnock().

 ## Workflow
 ![Workflow](https://user-images.githubusercontent.com/57265092/99107266-8c690a80-25b3-11eb-8fe1-ceb388bffa38.jpg)